Grayson Allen NBA Playoffs Player Props: Bucks vs. Heat

 - This season, he's put up 7.5% of the Bucks' attempted field goals, as he's averaging 7.7 per contest.

+- He's connected on 2.0 threes per game, or 12.0% of his team's makes from beyond the arc this season.

-- Allen's Bucks average 102.4 possessions per game, which ranks 12th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Allen's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Bucks average 102.4 per game, which ranks 12th among NBA teams.

-- The Heat are the second-best defensive team in the league, giving up 109.8 points per contest.
+- The Heat are the second-best defensive team in the league, allowing 109.8 points per game.

-- Conceding 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.
+- Looking at assists, the Heat have conceded 25.6 per contest, 14th in the NBA.

-- The Heat are the 28th-ranked squad in the league at allowing threes, giving up 13.1 made 3-pointers per game.
+- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the NBA.

 Grayson Allen vs. the Heat